Southampton and Portsmouth get City Deal

 A government spokesman said almost £75m worth of public money was on the table, some of which will be used to "kick-start" development of land at Tipner.

-A development estimated to cost £831m, including new homes and a motorway junction, has been planned for the area.'Not mitigation'
+A development estimated to cost £831m, including new homes and a motorway junction, has been planned for the area.

 The Watermark West Quay site in Southampton will receive £7m from the government's Regional Growth Fund.
 It is hoped this will help attract £90m worth of private sector investment.